 Pregnancy and Labour Care

-In most developing countries including India, maternal morbidity and mortality remains a major public health challenge despite multiple efforts aimed at improving the quality of maternal health care delivery, and creating an approachable environment for women seeking reproductive healthcare.
+In most developing countries including India, maternal morbidity and mortality remains a major public health challenge despite multiple efforts aimed at improving the quality of maternal health care delivery and creating an approachable environment for women seeking reproductive healthcare.
 Health advocates worldwide claim that even though maternal services are provided, women’s utilization of such services has not been ascertained.
 Erratic availability of medical resources and unethical practices among health workers adversely affect the quality of maternal health care service delivery and utilization.

-Encouraging the patient to discuss her fears, apprehensions, expectations, and perceived problems-opportunity to allay anxieties and emphasize co-operation.
+“Encouraging the patient to discuss her fears, apprehensions, expectations, and perceived problems-opportunity to allay anxieties and emphasize co-operation.”
 (Holland and Brews, p 59)

-While the point of providing comfort to the woman seeking antenatal care is put forth, the ways to organize ANC in a woman friendly way, ensuring privacy, maintaining the dignity of the woman, and Other issues like winning the confidence of the woman, getting her consent for various examinations and procedures, need for proper communication, empathy, encouraging men’s participation, are not described.
-[11][12] There is no mention of the misbehavior of healthcare providers in a tertiary institution for various reasons for e.g.; coming too late to the hospital, having multiple pregnancies (having more than two children), seeking services from unsafe abortion providers, opting for home delivery.
+While the point of providing comfort to the woman seeking antenatal care is put forth, the ways to organize ANC in a woman friendly way, ensuring privacy, maintaining the dignity of the woman, and other issues like winning the confidence of the woman, getting her consent for various examinations and procedures, need for proper communication, empathy, encouraging men’s participation, are not described.
+[18][19] There is no mention of the misbehavior of healthcare providers for various reasons for e.g.; coming too late to the hospital, having multiple pregnancies (having more than two children), seeking services from unsafe abortion providers, opting for home delivery.
 In addition, lack of privacy, confidentiality, and concerns about high cost of treatment often delay women from rural families to seek care.
 Inappropriate language is also commonly seen in our textbooks where women coming to health care facilities for ANC services, with normal pregnancies and in a state of normal labour are addressed as ‘patients’.
 Tags like ‘multi’ and ‘primigravida’, while medically relevant, are used to address women on general basis and is an example of casual objectification of women.
-[7]
+[14]

 In the chapters, Physiological Changes during Pregnancy and Endocrinology of Pregnancy, there is in depth discussion on physiological and anatomical changes.
 However, there is no mention of the psychological changes that occur throughout the different stages of pregnancy.
-[7]
+[14]

-…In India where nearly 40-90% of pregnant women are considered anemic.
+“…In India where nearly 40-90% of pregnant women are considered anemic.

 The most common cause of anemia in India is nutritional anemia.

-Causes: Diminished intake of iron- faulty diet habits… (Holland and Brews, p 104)
+Causes: Diminished intake of iron- faulty diet habits…” (Holland and Brews, p 104)

 While talking about anemia and women’s nutrition, the text does not highlight that most women in both rural and urban India, begin eating their meals once all the men in the house are done, pushing women to consume food last and least, the issue of intra family inequality in food distribution and calorie consumption which majorly contributes to the poor nutrition levels in women and young girls in general and during pregnancy.
-[7][13] Also, violence during pregnancy is an important cause for delay in seeking antenatal care, and for poor weight gain, low birth weight and bleeding during pregnancy.
+[14][20] Also, violence during pregnancy is an important cause for delay in seeking antenatal care, and for poor weight gain, low birth weight and bleeding during pregnancy.[21]
 The role of gender-based violence in the causation of various health problems in pregnancy is missing.
 Studies show that nearly 40 per cent of women suffer from domestic violence.
 This aspect is not highlighted anywhere in the textbook.
 Health providers must be able to identify and guide women suffering violence.
-[7][11][12]
+[14][18][19]

-Many HIV infected women choose to become pregnant, continue their pregnancies despite of counseling and making MTP services available to them.
+“Many HIV infected women choose to become pregnant, continue their pregnancies despite of counseling and making MTP services available to them.”
 (Shaw’s textbook of Gynecology, p166)